csidro/Objectinator/README.md

 Objectinator is helper to extend Objects behavior.

-## Object History
+## ObjectHistory

 With object history, you can undo and redo changes in objects.
-This method is not using `Object.observe()`, therefore it isn't capable of observing property creation and deletion.
+This method is not using `Object.observe()`, therefore it isn't capable of observing property creation and deletion, unless properties are created with obj.addObservable() and deleted with obj.removeObservable()

 **Usage**
 ```